mrkranky/affable/README.md

 ##### Redis
 To scale out redis horizontally, we can have keys sharding by using hash of hash.

-To further enhance the speed of ranking and averaging influencer's follower through Redis, we can follow batching approach.
-With this way, we would only be doing ranking/averaging only after 'n' of updates.
+To further increase the speed of ranking/averaging through Redis, we can follow batching approach.
+With this way, we would only be doing ranking/averaging only after 'n' updates.